 We recommend to visit Patagonia from November to early March ( this is summertime in the southern hemisphere).
 This means you will be there in the high season, but the weather is just perfect during these months.
 Click here for the average weather in Ushuaia.

 Where to stayIf you are looking for a great place to stay and you are not on a backpackers budget we recommend visiting Arakur Ushuaia Resort & Spa.
-The interior of the whole house is hand picked.
-The room's are extremely comfortable and modern with a beautiful atmosphere and we absolutely loved the heated infinity pool while watching the sunset.
-On booking.com they get an average rating of 9.3 and you can book it here.
+This hotel is designed not just to blend effortlessly into the environment but also to protect it, adhering to the latest standards of sustainable architecture.
+The building of the hotel itself is made from the rock around Ushuaia and the interior of the whole house is hand picked.
+There are initiatives to decrease use of plastics and “single-use” cutlery in order to diminish quantities of waste created in the resort.
+The room's are extremely comfortable and modern with a beautiful atmosphere and you will absolutely love the heated infinity pool while watching the sunset.
+On booking.com they get an average rating of 9.3.

 If you are a backpacker and on a budget you could have a look at the map below: